SE-4485-group-2/OSSMMP/scripts/README.md

 ---

-> ✅ Perfect for AI devs, teams, or tinkerers needing a **secure, self-hosted, GPU/CPU-compatible AI environment**.
+> ✅ Perfect for AI devs, teams, or tinkerers needing a **secure, self-hosted, GPU/CPU-compatible AI environment with minimal setup**.